 Although he had to raise taxes to finance the rebuilding of Rome, the city was better in some ways than before: rebuilt residential districts, wider streets, brick buildings, and colonnades at street level to shelter to residents from the sun.
 Of course, the new Rome also included Nero’s Golden Palace (later to be buried by Emperor Trajan), containing gold plated ceilings, a lake, and exotic animals.
 Those who believe Nero started the fire point to his palace as the underlying reason.

 The fire, the conspiracy, the numerous insurrections, and the empty treasury led to Nero’s demise.
 The Senate declared him an enemy of the public and named Galba as the new emperor.
 Realizing his days as emperor were over, Nero attempted suicide but failed and needed help to take his own life.
 His last words were: “What an artist dies in me.”

-- Anthony Blond.
-The Private Lives of the Roman Emperors.
+- Blond, A. The Private Lives of the Roman Emperors.
 Running Press, 2008.

 - Tacitus.
 Annals Book XII.